Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/datastacks.md

 ### Configuration

 In order to generate a new data engineering workload the Datastacks CLI takes a path to a config file.
 This config file should be YAML format, and contain configuration values as specified in the table below.
 Sample config files are included in the [de_workloads/generate_examples](https://github.com/ensono/stacks-azure-data/tree/main/de_workloads/generate_examples) folder.
-The structure of config is validated using Pydantic.

 #### All workloads